-The software running on the WorkPad was our Pebbles Shortcutter program that allows panels of controls to be created so that each control sends specified events to the PC.
+The software running on the WorkPad was the Shortcutter program [10] that allows panels of controls to be created so that each control sends specified events to the PC.
 The software on the PC consisted of various applications specifically created for this experiment (except in the scrolling task, which used the Netscape browser running a custom JavaScript program to collect the data).